abood91/database_table_dependancies/README.md

 npx ts-node app.ts
 ```

-### Usde Different Data:
+### Use Different Data:

-Either modify database.json file in the data directory or in app.ts import the new data fail:
+Either modify database.json file in the data directory or import the new data file in app.ts:

 ```typescript
 import JSON_DATA from 'lpath_to_json_file.json';